ydb-platform/ydb-java-dialects/hibernate-dialect/README.md

 An example of a simple Spring Data JPA repository can be found at the following [link](https://github.com/ydb-platform/ydb-java-examples/tree/master/jdbc/spring-data-jpa).

-## Known Limitations

-In the section [NOTES.md](./NOTES.md), we list all the current dialect limitations and provide solutions to them.

 ## Support and Contact

 For support, you can open issues in the repository issue tracker with tag `hibernate-v6`.